cse-labs/codespaces101/Challenges/Challenge1.md

 }
 ```

 Although the above works, you will likely want a more helpful configuration.
-If you are getting started building a devcontainer, the easiest way is to get started is to use the [predefined container configurations](https://docs.github.com/en/codespaces/customizing-your-codespace/configuring-codespaces-for-your-project#using-a-predefined-container-configuration) that are available.
+If you are getting started building a devcontainer, the easiest way is to get started is to use the [predefined container configurations](https://docs.github.com/en/codespaces/customizing-your-codespace/configuring-codespaces-for-your-proje`ct#using-a-predefined-container-configuration) that are available.
 They provide a good starting development environment configuration for different environments.

 ## Challenge
 In this challenge, you need to accomplish the following, using **Visual Studio Code**:
 - Using a predefined container configuration, create a development container configuration
-- Open the root folder (Codespaces) in a development container (Remote-Containers)
+- Open the root folder (CodespacesTraining) in a development container (Remote-Containers)
 - Run the python tests.
 6 should pass.
 In order to run the tests, you need to open a bash terminal in the development container and run the following:
 ```bash
 $ pytest